-The classic WEBER FLAVORIZER BARS are angled just right to catch drippings that smoke and sizzle, adding that irresistible smoky flavour we all know and love to your food.
-Any drippings not vaporised follow the slope and are funnelled away from the burners, down into the grease management system.
+Stainless Steel FLAVORIZER BARS are angled just right to catch drippings that smoke and sizzle, adding that irresistible smoky flavor that we all know and love to your food.

-Grease Management System
+4 Grease Management System

-The grease management system helps with the removal of grease while reducing the risk of flare-ups.
-Drippings that are not vaporised by the FLAVORIZER BARS are funnelled away from the burners into the disposable drip tray, located within the catch pan under the cookbox.
+Drippings that are not vaporized by the FLAVORIZER BARS are funneled away from the burners into the disposable drip tray, located within the removable catch pan under the cookbox.
 Simply remove the catch pan and replace the drip tray as needed.